-Graduates of the programme understand the scientific, social, and ethical aspects of practical work and research in international economics, including the role, use, and development of knowledge.
+Graduates of the programme understand the scientific, social, and ethical aspects of practical work and research in economics, including the role, use, and development of knowledge in a global environment.

-- 10. make assessments in international economics taking into account relevant scientific, social and ethical aspects; - 11. demonstrate insight into the strengths and limitations of econometric tools and the responsibility of the individual for how data and results derived from them are used; and - 12. identify their need for further knowledge and ongoing learning.
+- 10. make assessments in economics taking into account relevant scientific, social and ethical aspects; - II. demonstrate insight into the strengths and limitations of econometric tools and the responsibility of the individual for how data and results derived from them are used; and I2. identify their need for further knowledge and ongoing learning.